0cch/0cchext/README.md

   !removemodule    - removes a synthetic module from the module list the
                      debugger maintains for the current process.
   !removesymbol    - Specifies the synthetic symbol to remove.
+  !rr              - Read registers and show the information.
   !setdlsympath    - Set download symbol path.
   !setvprot        - Set the protection on a region of committed pages in the
                      virtual address space of the debuggee process.